Procedure – Electronic Resources and Internet Safety

 Disciplinary Action

-All users of the district’s electronic resources are required to comply with the district’s policy and procedures (and agree to abide by the provisions set forth in the district’s user agreement).
-Violation of any of the conditions of use explained in the (district’s user agreement), Electronic Resources policy, or in these procedures could be cause for disciplinary action, including suspension, expulsion, or emergency removal from school and suspension or revocation of network and computer access privileges.
+All users of the district’s electronic resources are required to comply with the district’s policy and procedures and agree to abide by the provisions set forth in the district’s user agreement as well as associated documents such as in the student handbook.
+Violation of any of the conditions of use explained in any of these documents could be cause for suspension or revocation of network, computer access, or other electronic resources privileges.
+Additionally, violations of these documents could result in disciplinary action, including suspension from school, termination of employment, and/or civil or criminal actions, as warranted.

 Accessibility of Electronic Resources

-Federal law prohibits people, on the basis of disability (such as seeing and hearing impairments), from being excluded from participation in, being denied the benefits of, or otherwise being subjected to discrimination by the district.
-To ensure that individuals with disabilities have equal access to district programs, activities, and services, the content and functionality of websites associated with the district should be accessible.
+In compliance with federal and state law, all District-sponsored programs, activities, meetings, and services will be accessible to individuals with disabilities, including persons with hearing, vision, and/or speech disabilities.
+To ensure such, the content and functionality of websites associated with the district should be accessible.
 Such websites may include, but are not limited to, the district’s homepage, teacher websites, district-operated social media pages, and online class lectures.

 Adoption Date:04.01